 # Forms

-> Forms collect subscribers directly into Mailrith — combine email capture, custom field inputs, and tag assignment in one builder, then embed the result on any website with a single code snippet.
+> Forms collect subscribers directly into Mailrith.
+Combine email capture, custom field inputs, and tag assignment in one builder.
+Then embed the form on any website with a single code snippet.

 - Human page: https://mailrith.com/docs/forms